-• track the progress of LAC and Post LAC students across the curriculum using data, teacher reports and feedback

-- ensure that the PP+ is used effectively and efficiently - perform a coordinating role with school staff and outside agencies - ensure effective communication with the school's assigned Education Adviser from the Virtual School - develop expertise in the field of LAC and Post LAC provision, this will include attending regular training. - promote a school culture which is supportive and has high expectations for LAC and Post LAC students. - regularly report to the Head and Governing Body on the attainment of LAC and Post LAC students. - continue to actively support Post LAC students and engage with their parents or carers. - attend and contribute to ePEPs for all LAC students. - ensure that carers and care staff are engaged with the targets outlined in the ePEP.
+- track the progress of LAC and Post LAC students across the curriculum using data, teacher reports and feedback - ensure that the PP+ is used effectively and efficiently - perform a coordinating role with school staff and outside agencies - effectively manage periods of transition including working with primary and post 16 partners - ensure effective communication with the school's assigned Education Adviser from the Virtual School - develop expertise in the field of LAC and Post LAC provision, this will include attending regular training and networking events - promote a school culture which is supportive and has high expectations for LAC and Post LAC students; this includes providing regular training on trauma informed practice and adverse childhood experiences (ACES) - regularly report to the Head and Governing Body on the attainment of LAC and Post LAC students. - with colleagues in the Pastoral Team, continue to actively support Post LAC students and engage with their parents or carers. - attend and contribute to ePEPs for all LAC students. - ensure that carers and care staff are engaged with the targets outlined in the ePEP.